The cognitive cost of being just slightly thirsty

 Your minimum daily intake should be roughly 30-35ml of water per kilogram of body weight.
 For a 150-pound (68kg) person, that’s roughly 2 to 2.4 liters per day – not the one-size-fits-all “eight glasses.”

 The formula adjusts for context: add 500ml for every 30 minutes of exercise, another 500ml for every hour in a dry environment (air-conditioned offices), and another 500ml if you consume caffeine (which increases fluid loss).
+For a broader look at how caffeine interacts with daily energy rhythms, see our guide on managing the afternoon energy crash.
 This personalized target prevents you from chasing arbitrary numbers.

 Part 2: front-loading and focus-block timing